manjeetsaggi/drupal-6-modules/about_this_node/README.txt

     * published status
     * promoted to front page status
     * sticky status
-    * commenting status (enabled, read only, or disabled)
+    * commenting status (enabled, read only, or disabled; also supports Node Comments)
+    * translation status

 Note: About This Node is not built with end-users in mind.
 Rather, this is an administrative tool to allow admins and other privileged users quick access to important information about a node.
 Requests to add end-user-facing features will be denied (with a friendly apology, of course).
 Installation

 This module, when enabled, creates a block that displays the information about a node.
-You will need to display this block in one of your theme's regions (at Admin > Site Building > Blocks).

-You will also need to tell the module the content types for which it should display the block.
-(By default, it only displays for the content type "Story.")
-To add or remove content types that display the block, go to Admin > Site configuration > About This Node.
-Simply check off the content types you want.
+You will need to tell the module the content types for which it should display the block and display this block in one of your theme's regions (at Admin > Site Building > Blocks).

 Finally, you will need to set your users' permissions.
 Go to Admin > User management > Permissions (or Admin > User management > Access control in Drupal 5) and look for the row titled "about_this_node module."
 Now check off which roles you want to administer the module and/or view the block.